tariqhamid/oose/README.md

 * Store removal function upgraded
 * Adds content verification to verify integrity of content on disk
 * Upgrades hashFile.find and hashFile.details to be more thorough
-* Fixing travis builds 1
+* Fixing travis builds
+* Clonetool now offers manual clone and removal of hash lists to stores
+* Clonetool has been fixed and upgraded to support its original specs plus more

 ### 2.3.0